nehanandini3/pwn.college_neha/Pondering-PATH.md

 ### Notes:

-- `PATH` can be used to add directories to the list so a program can be launched without having to mention its whole path every time
+- `PATH` can be used to add directories to the list so a program can be launched without having to mention its whole path every time.

 # Finding Commands